magic-space/BirbGame-AngularJS/README.md

 If you'd like to start over, click the gear in the top right corner to wipe your save file.

 ## Changelog
+### 0.9.1:
+Lots of code refactoring!
+More details coming soon.

 ### 0.9.0.1:
 - Fixed an upkeep bug in Chrome (Nest wasn't working - now it's not working in Firefox?)
 - Buffed Bugs to be more valuable and less useless